 By the time 1960 rolled around, I had long stopped watching the Howdy Doody Show.
-I had outgrown it, and now had other interests for my twelve-year-old mind; like the Mickey Mouse Club with Annette Funicello.
+I had outgrown it, and now had other interests for my twelve-year-old mind, like the Mickey Mouse Club with Annette Funicello.

-And it was a pretty good run indeed; when the Howdy Doody Show made its final broadcast on Saturday September 24, 1960, it had been the longest running show on TV at that time.
-It would also hold the record as the longest running children’s program; until it was eclipsed by former cast member Bob Keeshan’s Captain Kangaroo.
+And it was a pretty good run indeed; when the Howdy Doody Show made its final broadcast on Saturday, September 24, 1960, it had been the longest-running show on TV at that time.
+It would also hold the record as the longest-running children’s program until it was eclipsed by former cast member Bob Keeshan’s Captain Kangaroo.

-In this post, and the next, I’ll cover what happened to Howdy and the cast after the original show ended.
+In this post and the next, I’ll cover what happened to Howdy and the cast after the original show ended.

-(This post was rewritten on September 11, 2020)
+(This post was updated on August 31, 2025)

 Time to get on with our lives

-Rufus and Margo Rose, the head puppeteers on the show, returned to their pre-Howdy Doody careers.
-On TV, they were the puppeteers for the syndicated television program, The Blue Fairy; for which they won a Peabody Award.
+Rufus and Margo Rose, the head puppeteers on the show, returned to their pre-Howdy Doody work.
+On TV, they were the puppeteers for the syndicated television program “The Blue Fairy,” for which they won a Peabody Award.
 In 1961, Rufus was elected to the Connecticut State Legislature, where he served for twelve years.
-Margo would teach at the Institute of Professional Puppetry, as well as conducting puppetry workshops.
+Margo taught at the Institute of Professional Puppetry, as well as conducting puppetry workshops.

 When asked about their involvement with the Howdy Doody Show, they said that it wasn’t their best work.
 However, even though they didn’t consider Howdy Doody as their best, they would become very important in the future of Howdy and the other puppets from the show.